 I define hula kahiko as the past.
 Twenty years from now, we're going to be the past and chants written about things happening today will be kahiko.
 The true form of kahiko is the traditional works and the way the dances were passed on to you from your kumu.
-There are some changes from what I remembered the kahiko to be when I first danced but I like overything to be easier.
-Everything has to have a change for it to survive, I enjoy the work of the young kumu hula.
+There are some changes from what I remembered the kahiko to be when I first danced.
+I believe everything has to have a change to survive.
+Hula is no different.
+I enjoy the work of the young kumu hula.
 I see a lot of innovations in the hula and I tell myself, "that's different."
 Change is alright if it inspires the young people to continue to hula.